piratefsh/piratefsh.github.io/_posts/2020-08-07-koch-tesselation-uncommon-fractal-implementations.markdown

 Anyway, this is part of a series sharing what I've learned about reverse engineering fractals.
 I'm working on the next post on Sierpinski's curve.

-Please email any comments, questions or corrections to me [at] piratefsh [dot] net.
+Any comments, questions or corrections are welcome to me [at] piratefsh [dot] net.
+Just be nice and respectful.

 ---